kghose/chotha/Readme.txt

   Needs a rewrite of fetch_notes_by_criterion

 * add an export page that will export to different formats (currently just exports to word)
-* Break up index.tpl into sub templates - pass data using dicts
+* (done) Break up index.tpl into sub templates - pass data using dicts
 * (not doing) Add a 'window' parameter to date selector, and have fwd,bkwd buttons?
 * (done) Restrict returned notes by date (have two columns, start and end date)
 * About should show some db stats and db location etc.